webboty/Dexter-Wiki/Dexter-Networking.md

 Dexter has an RJ-45 connector for CAT5 Ethernet connection.
 Because of issues with the Linux stack, WiFi adapters have not been supported (before Feb 2018).
 Those were resolved on [the OS 16.04 image](https://github.com/HaddingtonDynamics/Dexter/issues/25), and WiFi adapters DO work, but can be difficult to use. (see below)

 ## Direct to PC
 Although Dexter does have the ability to connect directly to the internet via a CAT5 cable to a local router, the easiest way to connect from a PC is to simply connect that CAT5 cable directly between the network port on the PC and Dexter.
 This is perfectly acceptable and works very well.
+If your computer is normally connected via WiFi, but has a CAT5 connector, this is probably the best option for you.

 The network adapter on the PC should be configured to the 192.168.1. network.
 (Since 201903, the [SD card image](https://github.com/HaddingtonDynamics/Dexter/wiki/SD-Card-Image) supports both 192.168.1 and 192.168.0 networks at the same time).
 In the PC adapter properties for the CAT5 network adapter (not wifi),
 - set the PC's IP address to something _other_ than .142; e.g. set it to 192.168.1.10.